timimsms/actionmessenger/README.md

 ActionMessenger provides a lightweight comparative solution for texting as [ActionMailer](https://github.com/rails/rails/tree/master/actionmailer) provides for email composition and delivery in the core Rails API.

+**⚠️ Gem is currently pre-release! ⚠️**

+The following tasks are mapped to the initial release:

+- [x] Ability to manage ENV variable for an application using this Gem.
+- [x] Ability to process and sent text messages via Twilio.
+- [x] Ability to set per-Messenger-instance defaults.
+- [ ] Create generators for the installation of this Gem as well as the generation of each new Messenger instance.
+- [ ] Ensure that the `message(...)` call is returning an object which can then receive specific delivery method to trigger the SMS delivery.
+This will allow `deliver_now` and `deliver_later` functionality for SMS.
+- [ ] Ability to set application-wide Messenger defaults.
+- [ ] TESTS!!!
+- [ ] Better/updated documentation showcasing all of the initial functionality.

 ## Installation

 ### Ruby